digitalmacgyver/viblio_backend/vib/vwf/README.md

 ```

 Some details on the above configuration fields:
-* task_list is a prefix, the task list will be modified depending on the deployment enviornment we are in
+* task_list is a prefix, the task list will be modified depending on the deployment environment we are in
 * prerequisites is an array of prerequisite stages defined in VPW, an empty array means there are no prerequisites
 * failure_retries - the number of times to retry if a non-timeout failure occurs, note that this does not count the initial attempt: a failure_retry of N means the task may be attempted N+1 times in total
-* timeout_retries - the length of this array controls how many times this task will be retried if it failes due to timeout, and a number in the i'th position is the multiple that the default timeouts will be multiplied by on the i'th retry
+* timeout_retries - the length of this array controls how many times this task will be retried if it fails due to timeout, and a number in the i'th position is the multiple that the default timeouts will be multiplied by on the i'th retry
 * The timeouts are specified in seconds, and must be strings due to Amazon's API

 Message Format